Main Menu | Index of Topics | ShortList | Google Search

 • Softpedia - news on freeware - shows a list of newly updated programs.

 • Gizmos Freeware has freeware and reviews, how-to's, support forums, etc. Nice comparative style shows top 3 or four programs in a category with brief but useful reviews.
+No recent updates.

 • DistroWatch - tracks the open source community, reports news, and reviews new software.

-• Random Good Stuff - blog.
+• Random Good Stuff - a blog covering strange stuff.

 • Fark - weird, unusual, and funny sites.